GameDevCoder/portfolio/_clients/from-software.md

 From October 1st 2007 to February 28th 2008 I worked as an **Art Pipeline Tools Programmer** at From Software in Sasazuka, Tokyo.

-I was hired as a "Temp" from an application and game development staffing company.
+I was contracted out to FromSoftware from a game development staffing company.

 &nbsp;